October 23, 2005

-My feelings about the Cahokia Creek Dirt Riders property should be well
+My feelings about the Cahokia Creek Dirt Riders property should be

-Just as I was leaving my suburban storage unit, bike in truck, teammate
+Just as I was leaving my suburban storage unit, bike in truck,

-given a radar summary heavy on green.
+downstate Illinois, given a radar summary heavy on green.
 I had

-barely touched my KX250 since moving to my Chicago city condo and had accumulated a healthy
+barely touched my KX250 since moving to my Chicago city condo and

-since I had no desire to ride solo in
+Screw the rain, I was racing.
+And since I had no desire to ride solo in

 the Ironman class, Matt’s presence was not optional.
 We would ride,

 Three hours later, a light rain continued to wet the muck that had